 4. WILL PROPERTY OWNERS BE REQUIRED TO CONNECT TO THE SEWER SYSTEM WHEN SERVICE IS AVAILABLE?

 Brunswick County will not require existing property owners with a properly functioning septic system to connect to the sewer system when service is available.
 However, all properties within the benefit area must pay the sewer assessment whether or not they connect to the sewer system.
 Property owners with an existing habitable structure that connect to the sewer collection system during the first year of sewer service availability are eligible to have sewer capital recovery fees and sewer transmission capital recovery fees waived ($4,000 per Residential Equivalent Unit).
 Additionally, low pressure grinder pump systems installed within 60 days of sewer service being made available will be included in the cost of the project.
 However, low pressure grinder pump systems will not be installed on vacant property.
-The current Brunswick County Wastewater Fee Schedule is located at:
+The grinder pump system fee waiver period ends on November 12, 2013.
+The capital recovery fee waiver period ends on September 12, 2014.
+The current Brunswick County Wastewater Fee Schedule is located at: The current Brunswick County Wastewater Fee Schedule is located at:

 5. WILL PROPERTY OWNERS CONNECTING TO THE SEWER SYSTEM BE REQUIRED TO CONNECT TO THE WATER SYSTEM?

 Properties that desire to connect to the sewer collection system must also connect to the water system (if not already connected) if water service is available from Brunswick County.
 Water connection rates and fees are available at: